pradeephrish/primer/README.md

 	Default Document Root for hosting web content can be found at following location

+		'/Library/WebServer/Documents/'

+	Run following command on terminal to change the directory location

-		/Library/WebServer/Documents/
+		cd /Library/WebServer/Documents/

-	You can clone the github repository into above location by following command
+	Clone the github repository into above location by following commands

 		sudo git clone https://github.com/pradeephrish/primer.git